-- In small groups discuss the following questions to reflect on their learnings so far: - Is water pollution and contamination a local, national or global issue?
-Does it affect our local communities or is it only seen in developing countries? - Why is it important to understand the process of water treatment before consumption? - What is the global water crisis and is there a solution? - What role can you play to raise awareness or contribute to the solution? - 2.
-Share with students the work occurring in the WE Villages to help communities who are living through the water crisis www.we.org/we-villages/water/.
-In pairs, ask students to read through the page and think about the following questions: - a.
-Which countries have been affected by the global water crisis? - b.
+- Ask students to think about what they have learned in the campaign lessons.
+In small groups discuss the following questions to reflect on their learnings: - Is water pollution and contamination a local, national or global issue?
+Does it affect our local communities or is it only seen in developing countries? - Why is it important to understand the process of water treatment before consumption? - What is the global water crisis and is there a solution? - What role can you play to raise awareness or contribute to the solution? - Share with students the work occurring in the WE Villages to help communities who are living through the water crisis (www.we.org/we-villages/water/).

+In pairs, ask students to read through the page and think about the following questions:

+- a.
+Which countries have been impacted by the global water crisis? - b.
 How is the global water crisis affecting the health, education, food security and livelihood (income) of the communities? - c.
 Is there an effective solution to ease the crisis?
 Is it long or short term? - d.
-How is WE Villages helping create a sustainable solution? - 3.
-Introduce students to the WE Walk for Water campaign at www.we.org/wewalkforwater.
-Tell students to keep in mind all they have learned throughout the course of the lessons and ask them the following questions: - a.
+How is WE Villages helping create a sustainable solution? - Tell students to keep in mind all they have learned throughout the course of the lessons and ask them the following questions: - a.
 What are the goals of the WE Walk for Water campaign? - b.
-Why is it important to address the global water crisis? - c.
-What role can your participation in the WE Walk for Water campaign have on the global water crisis?
+Why is it important to address the global water crisis?

-4. As a class, in small groups or individually, ask students to think about how they can contribute to the WE Walk for Water campaign and make a difference.
+- c.
+What role can your participation in the WE Walk for Water campaign have on the global water crisis? - 4.
+As a class, in small groups or individually, ask students to think about how they can contribute to the WE Walk for Water campaign and make a difference.
 Ask students to choose the action that they are most passionate about.